 Tips for Budgeting and Money-Saving in Mauritania

-For transport, favor public options: a one-way ticket local is $0.5 and a monthly pass $17.6, which beats taxi fares for regular commutes.
+For transport, favor public options.
+A one-way local ticket is $0.5 and a monthly pass $17.6, which beats taxi fares for regular commutes.

 Frequently Asked Questions